The Sir Alexander Fleming Mural at The Corner, Darvel with artist Rogue One.

 Over the next week I’ll be posting a short series of blogs titled The Unwalked Path.
 Together they add up to around 8,500 words and form a single, connected piece.

 I live in Darvel, a small town in Ayrshire, Scotland.
 It has a rich and sometimes surprising history, but it is best known as the birthplace of Sir Alexander Fleming, who discovered penicillin in 1928.
 A miracle drug, and the first in a line of antibiotics that has arguably saved more lives, and reduced more human misery, than any other.
-Needless to say, we are proud of his connection to the town.
+We are proud of his connection to the town.

 This is a work of fiction, but I have tried hard to make it feel authentic — to the place, and to what we know of Fleming’s character.
 He was a serious and gifted scientist, but also playful, with an impish sense of humour.
 More than anything, he seems to have had a deep sense of humility and belonging — qualities that feel rooted in the place he came from.